 **If you have specific questions, you may consider visiting our other page – Form 8938 FAQ.

 The reality is, some people are adamant about doing things themselves (we understand).
-The IRS Form 8938 can be sleep inducing and therefore we’re trying to provide a shorter summary to at least get the ball rolling.
+The IRS Form 8938 can be sleep inducing, and therefore we have tried to provide you a shorter summary, to at least get the ball rolling.

 Not everybody with specified foreign financial assets will have to file the form.
 There are four different threshold requirements: